batect/batect/ROADMAP.md

 * shell tab completion for options (eg. `batect --h<tab>` completes to `batect --help`) - #116
 * shell tab completion for tasks (eg. `batect b<tab>` completes to `batect build`) - #116
 * Kubernetes-style health checks from outside the container (don't require `curl` / `wget` to be installed in the container, just provide HTTP endpoint)
-* ability to add additional hostnames to a container

 ### Other
 * switch to Kotlin's built-in `Result` where appropriate